baldurk/renderdoc/docs/python_api/examples/renderdoc_intro.rst

     sys.path.append('/path/to/renderdoc/module')

 Additionally, the renderdoc python module needs to be able to load the main renderdoc library - the module library it self just contains stubs and python wrappers for the C++ interfaces.
 You can either place the renderdoc library in the system library paths, or solve it in a platform specific way.
-For example on windows you can either place ``renderdoc.dll`` in the same directory as the python module, or append to ``PATH``:
+For example on windows you can either place ``renderdoc.dll`` in the same directory as the python module, or append to ``PATH``.
+On Python 3.8 and above ``PATH`` is no longer searched by default so you need to explicitly add the DLL folder:

 .. highlight:: python
 .. code:: python

-    import os
+    import os, sys

     os.environ["PATH"] += os.pathsep + os.path.abspath('/path/to/renderdoc/native/library')
+    if sys.platform == 'win32' and sys.version_info[1] >= 8:
+        os.add_dll_directory("/path/to/renderdoc/native/library")

 On linux you'd perform a similar modification to ``LD_LIBRARY_PATH``.